 And save those expired glucagon kits.
 You can use them to train teachers and staff at the beginning of the next school year.

 Don’t forget to thank the school nurse.

-Time totally got away from me this year and I forgot to send in a thank you note to the nurse, but I do feel it’s important to thank the school nurse for keeping my child safe and for helping her manage her diabetes and food allergies during the school year.
+I feel it’s important to thank the school nurse for keeping my child safe and for helping him manage his diabetes during the school year.